ginger-tek/resume/resume.md

 - **REGENT UNIVERSITY** *VIRGINIA BEACH, VA*\
   Graduated with B.S.
 Information Systems

-### WORK
+### DEV WORK
-- Engineered job processing system and web portal for processing sales team orders
-- Created UI component library for use with Vue and Pico CSS
+- UI component library for use with Vue and Pico CSS
-- Created PHP routing library for use in web apps and API's
+- Fast PHP routing library for use in web apps and API's
-- Created small, zero-dependency, flat-file PHP CMS
+- Small, zero-dependency, flat-file PHP CMS
-- Developed market access user/role management app for sales team
-- Automated file transfers and processing for digital and mail-in money transactions
-- Created data hygiene scripts and utilities for interactive data processing
-- Implemented API integrations between Jira Cloud and on-prem systems monitoring services
-- Self-hosted Reddit & Twitter clones
 - Simple book-keeping software for self-employed contractors
-- Audio file compression web portal, leveraging ffmpeg
 - Math-oriented Jeopardy game using LaTeX parsing
-- Change calendar integration for Jira Service Management